-And of course, layout is also an important consideration in CRM use.
-Some information is always going to be more relevant to your team than other information, and the ability to reorganize how the information is displayed can save you a lot of time (while also helping to drive adoption of the CRM).
+And of course, the layout is also an important consideration in CRM use.
+Some information is always going to be more relevant to your team than other information, and the ability to reorganize how the information is displayed can save you a lot of time (while also helping to drive the adoption of the CRM).

 For example, let’s say that you sell directly to consumers rather than to other businesses.
 Many CRMs have fields related to things like “Company Information,” “Industry,” “Revenue,” etc., which are auto-populated from content available online.
 But since your business isn’t B2B, the information isn’t relevant to you, and it uses up valuable screen space that could be displaying more important information.

 The best CRMs allow you to rearrange your displays so that, in cases like this, you can move the most important information to the top of your display while moving less important information to the bottom, or deleting it altogether.

 One of the key benefits of most CRMs is the ability to automate various tasks.
 For obvious reasons, automation saves your sales team time, allowing them to spend more of their time actively selling.

 Depending on the CRM that you use, you might be surprised at just what tasks can be automated.
 All of the following tasks can potentially be automated, depending on your CRM:

 - Drafting Emails: By using preloaded email templates or creating your own, you no longer need to repeatedly type the same email whenever a prospect asks a similar question.

 - Lead Nurturing: If you utilize email templates, you will likely also be able to utilize the ability to automate your lead nurturing sequence, which allows you CRM to take care of all follow up.